Lisbon revisited (updated April 2024)

 Fresh fish on the charcoal grill

-Just off the roundabout in Cacilhas and round the corner from O Farol lurks the competition, A Cabrinha.
-This place is not as good, however they used to serve one of the best steak sandwiches around: the notorious prego: a thin cut of beef is fried in loads of garlic and then inserted into a bread roll with the sauce dripping off.
-The national taste recommends a touch of sweet mustard in between as well.
-That’s a must.
+Try the popular steak sandwich, the notorious prego: a thin cut of beef is fried in loads of garlic and then inserted into a bread roll with the sauce dripping off.
+Otherwise try the pork version called bifana with a touch of sweet mustard.
+Now that’s a must.

-There are other eatieries in Cacilhas to match your pallet.
-Boteco 47 is my favourite.
+There are many other eateries in Cacilhas to match your pallet.
+Boteco 47 is a good option if youre tired of the more traditional menus.
 The young chef in his mini open kitchen cooks up delicious small dishes in full sight of customers https://www.facebook.com/Boteco.47/

 HISTORIC BELÉM